mklilley/notes/README.md

 - Latex is journal friendly
 - PDF is email friendly

-We'll always have formats for every use case.
+This way, you can always have formats for every use case.

 Below is a little demo of some of the essential markdown features.
 Check out the source code to see how human readable it all is.